 It certainly feels to me like the 3/32" Lexan I have from Home Depot is much stiffer than 3/32" balsa.

-I've used a replaceable bamboo skewer mounted between the motor mount and the BT that sticks out 4 or 5" to protect fragile fins at landing.
+Great idea, only concern is to round the rear ends or put rubber caps on them.I've used a replaceable bamboo skewer mounted between the motor mount and the BT that sticks out 4 or 5" to protect fragile fins at landing.

 Just a thought...